Warrior Gold Announces Start of Follow Up Drilling and Extension of Non Brokered Private Placement

 "We anticipate that the high-grade intersections in the A and C Zones will be extended along strike.
 Additionally, the presence of parallel zones south of the Goodfish A Zone will also be investigated," stated Tom Neelands, Chief Geologist, Warrior Gold.

-The Company wishes to report that further to its news releases of September 17, 2019 and September 26, 2019, which announced a non-brokered private placement of up to $1,500,000 (the "Offering") and the subsequent closing of a $859,983 first tranche, the TSX Venture Exchange has granted the Company a 30 day extension to this Offering, with all terms and conditions remaining the same.
+The Company wishes to report that further to its news releases of September 17, 2019 and September 26, 2019, which announced a non-brokered private placement of up to Cdn$1,500,000 (the "Offering") and the subsequent closing of a Cdn$859,983 first tranche, the TSX Venture Exchange has granted the Company a 30 day extension to this Offering, with all terms and conditions remaining the same.

 Closing of the Offering is subject to certain conditions including, but not limited to, the receipt of all necessary corporate and regulatory approvals, including the approval of the TSX Venture Exchange.
 The Offering will be conducted in reliance upon certain prospectus exemptions.